16 Products People With Chronic Pain Swear by That Fit in Your Purse

 “Mindfulness meditation.
 Deep breathing.
 Couldn’t get through my pain flares without them!
 I use an app called Calm to sometimes help with the meditation,” Abby Alderton said.

-Download the Calm app featured above for free from the Apple App store and Google Play.
+Download the Calm app featured above for free from the Apple App Store and Google Play.

 3. Essential Oils

-4. Headphones
+4. Headphones or Earbuds

-“Music and earphones.
+“Music and earbuds.
 I can very easily get overwhelmed by my pain when it’s at its worst, but if I have music playing I can calm down just enough to start bringing my pain back down,” Ellee Robb said.

-5. Topical Pain Relief Rub
+5. Topical Pain Relief Rub or Patches

 Your favorite topical analgesic doesn’t need to stay in your medicine cabinet — keep a travel-size in your purse so you can use it whenever a pain flare hits.

 “Tiger Balm.
 A friend who works as a coach recommended it and swears by it.
 It really works.
 A warming sensation that relaxes my muscles.
-Pain can cause me to hold positions to avoid exacerbating aches and I become stiff as a result,” Rebecca Davis said.
+Pain can cause me to hold positions to avoid exacerbating aches, and I become stiff as a result,” Rebecca Davis said.
 “Also, I think it smells like cinnamon, so it is relaxing for me in that way as well.”

 6. CBD Products

-If CBD is legal where you live, you can shop around to find a portable oil or balm that fits in your purse.
+If CBD is legal where you live, you can shop around to find a portable oil or balm that fits in your bag.
 When traveling, be sure you know the laws regarding CBD and marijuana in the place you’re visiting.

 “CBD balm, I always have some in my bag (usually Sisters of the Valley’s smallest tub which is about the size of a lip balm),” Nat Le Brun recommended.